neuefische/wd-flipped-classroom-curriculum/sessions/react-state-1/react-state-1.md

 ## Learning Objectives

-- [ ] Knowing how to attach events ins React
+- [ ] Knowing how to attach events in React
 - [ ] Understanding the concept of "state"
 - [ ] Using `useState()` to handle state in React
 - [ ] Understanding the React Lifecycle